Proxmox-Cloud/pve_cloud/samples/README.md

 ## kubespray-cluster

 The `kubespray-cluster/` contains an example inventory for a kubespray cluster aswell as example authenticated terraform configuration.
 By using direnv and our py-pve-cloud clis we get access to the kubernetes cluster aswell as dns and secrets via nothing but ssh.

+To setup the cluster run `ansible-playbook -i kubespray-inv.yml pxc.cloud.sync_kubespray`.
+After this you can cd into the terraform folder and run `terraform init` and `terraform apply`.